shajra/haskell-tags-nix/README.md

 # Prior art<a id="sec-5"></a>

-This project is very similar and takes some ideas from [tek/thax](https://github.com/tek/thax).
+This project is similar to and takes some ideas from [tek/thax](https://github.com/tek/thax).
 There's a few important differences though.

 Thax uses [`hasktags`](https://hackage.haskell.org/package/hasktags) and not `fast-tags`.
 Both use parsers tailored for Haskell, but `fast-tags`'s is more hand-rolled which makes its parse less strict, but in theory faster.
 Also, `fast-tag` supports tagging of some more advanced features of Haskell like type families.